 - alginates to relieve indigestion caused by acid reflux by stopping the acid in your stomach coming back up your gullet

 You may only need to take antacids and alginates when you start getting symptoms.
 However, your GP may recommend taking them before symptoms come on – for example, before a meal or before bed.

-If antacids and alginates do not improve your symptoms, your GP may prescribe a medicine to reduce the amount of acid in your stomach.
-2 that are widely used in pregnancy and not known to be harmful to an unborn baby are:
+If antacids and alginates do not improve your symptoms, your GP may prescribe another medicine to reduce the amount of acid in your stomach.

 Causes of indigestion in pregnancy

-Symptoms of indigestion come when the acid in your stomach irritates your stomach lining or your gullet.
+You get symptoms of indigestion when the acid in your stomach irritates your stomach lining or gullet.
 This causes pain and a burning feeling.

 When you're pregnant, you're more likely to have indigestion because of: